 When the business people sign and agree with the contract, there may be a situation where one has to appoint an attorney for assisting the parties.
 So this clause focuses on the fact that the parties have to take care of the legal fees themselves regardless of the outcome.
 Thus both the disclosing and recipient parties are responsible for their attorney’s fees.

 The No Binding:

 A non-disclosure agreement stays incomplete without this non-binding clause.
-Since there is no assurance for developing a good understanding between the disclosing and the recipient parties, the agreement should include the clause of non-binding.
+Since there is no assurance for developing a good understanding between the disclosing and the recipient parties, the agreement should include the clause non-binding.
 This clause allows the parties to end the agreement in any situation because of disputes.
 So, signing this non-disclosure agreement doesn’t mean that the parties will remain in a permanent relationship.
 But to terminate the agreement, the party should step into legal procedures based on law.

-Proper use of non-disclosure agreements benefits the business in securing the confidential information and trade secrets and thus, creating a unique aspect to develop your business.
+Proper use of non-disclosure agreements benefits the business in securing confidential information and trade secrets and thus, creating a unique aspect to develop your business.
 Finally, non-disclosure agreements should be clear and well-written with the help of an attorney that provides a better understanding of the parties involved in the agreement.